KarlGW/azcfg/README.md

 // Setting the entire client options: azcfg.SetClientOptions(&azcfg.ClientOptions{
     Credential: cred,       // Defaults to nil, the built-in credential auth.
-    Vault: "vault-name",    // Defaults to "" (empty string), which will check environment variables.
+    Vault: "vault-name",    // Defaults to "", which will check environment variables.
     Concurrency: 20,        // Defaults to 10.
     Timeout: duration,      // Defaults to time.Millisecond * 1000 * 10 (10 seconds)
 })
+// Setting an external client for Azure Key Vault.
+Provided client must implement
+// KeyVaultClient.
+Useful for stubbing dependencies when testing applications
+// using this library.
+azcfg.SetExternalClient(client)
 ```

 ### Example